 Southeast Alaska has been experiencing abnormally dry conditions since late January 2018 according to the U.S. Drought Monitor.
-Drought conditions have led to impacts, especially to hydroelectric power generation, drinking water, streams, fish, and fish hatcheries.
+Drought conditions have affected important ecosystem services such as hydroelectric power generation, drinking water availability, stream and fish habitat, and fish hatcheries.

 What does drought look like in a temperate rainforest?

-The May 7, 2019 workshop on the Southeast Alaska Drought in Juneau, Alaska set out to get a better sense of drought, impacts of drought and interconnections in Southeast Alaska to help refine drought thresholds we gathered information from a variety of participants.
-We also shared information and resources to raise awareness about drought and lead to changes in response to dry conditions.
-Workshop outcomes that are underway include refining drought metrics for Southeast Alaska; increasing drought impact reporting; remaining informed on drought status; and developing a summary of information shared, and identifying community-driven next steps and needs.
+The Southeast Alaska Drought Workshop, held in Juneau, Alaska on May 7, 2019, brought together diverse participants to identify impacts of drought and to refine drought thresholds in temperate rainforest ecosystems where drought is a new concept.
+Information and resources were also shared to raise awareness about drought and to support adaptation to drought in these environments.
+Workshop outcomes that are underway include: refining drought metrics for Southeast Alaska; increasing drought impact reporting; sharing information on drought status; developing a synthesis of workshop information; and identifying community-driven next steps and needs.
 Over 70 people attended this workshop in-person or virtually.
 Presentations given at the workshop were recorded and are available below.

 Post-workshop products *Updated 17 September 2019*

 - What does drought look like in Southeast Alaska?

 - Bulletin of the American Meteorological Society article: Defining Drought in a Temperate Rainforest

 - Southeast Drought Workshop – White paper (in development)

 - 6 September 2019 Webinar recording: Did Southeast Alaska drought conditions improve or worsen during the summer of 2019 and what will autumn/winter bring?
 This talk provides a climate and drought perspective of summer 2019 across Southeast Alaska, climate outlook for potential of future precipitation, review of impacts recorded throughout the summer along with a progress report on follow-up work from the Southeast Alaska Drought workshop.